 Frequently Asked Questions

 Below you will find the answers to many of the most common questions we are asked.
-If, however, you have not found the answer you are looking for, either here on this page or in the downloadable PDF documents, then please follow the “Ask us a question” link on the Make a reservation or enquiry page.
+If, however, you have not found the answer you are looking for, either here on this page or in the downloadable PDF documents, then please click here for our contact details.

 - The Kasbah, Toubkal Trekking Lodge and Dar Imlil